ProfilePic

 3. Save money – A substantial amount of money is crucial when buying a home.
 You will need at least a 3.5% down payment for an FHA loan, and some loans may require as much as 20% if you don’t want to pay private mortgage insurance.
 Plus, you may need to cover closing costs and other fees.
 Start saving as soon as possible, putting away as much as you can toward these costs.
 Opening a certificate of deposit account can be a good option; they have higher interest rates than most checking and savings accounts.
 Some banks even offer better rates when combined with opening a checking account.

-4. Research different mortgage loan programsFirst-time homebuyers should look into all available purchasing programs, including FHA loans, VA loans, and Good Neighbor programs.
+4. Research different mortgage loan programsFirst-time homebuyers should look into all available purchasing programs, including FHA loans, VA loans, and down payment assistance programs.
 Getting pre-approval to be ahead of the game is also a good idea.
 Some banks offer programs that allow you to be underwritten upfront so that when you find your home, you’re ahead of the process versus other buyers.
 This is especially advantageous in a low inventory market.
 And if you are self-employed and can’t supply a W-2 or pay stubs, a bank statement loan is a good option.

 5. Find a reputable real estate agent—The right agent can make all the difference when buying your first home.
 Find an agent who will seek your best interests and give you their full attention.
 Ask friends and family for recommendations, check online reviews, and talk to two or more agents before you make a decision.